Credits: © Ph. Veronica Lavenia – The Wolf Post

 Domestic garden has to follow seasonality.
 Of course, the area where you live strongly affects the vegetables to grow, as well as the space available.

 Cherry tomatoes and strawberries are perfect for growing in pots.
 They love the heat and the sun.
 Instead, mint and basil, for example, prefer the shade.
 Eggplants (aubergine), green beans, lettuce, garlic and onion are some of the vegetables that can also be grown in pots.

 Which jar to choose:

-Clay pot it is ideal because, unlike the plastic, maintains the right degree of soil moisture it is porous and evaporates water from sides.
+Clay pot is ideal because, unlike the plastic, it maintains the right degree of soil moisture; it is porous and evaporates water from the sides.

 The plant saucers are crucial.
 They collect excess water and, at the same time, provide a decent reservoir of water to the plants.